Kusal Mendis: Early and domestic career

-Mendis was adjudged the 2013 schoolboy cricketer of the year and had captained the national youth and the Prince of Wales College, Moratuwa teams in his formative years.
+In 2013, Mendis was adjudged as the schoolboy cricketer of the year and had captained the national youth and the Prince of Wales College, Moratuwa teams in his formative years.

 In March 2018, Mendis was named in Dambulla's squad for the 2017–18 Super Four Provincial Tournament.
-The following month, he was also named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.

-In August 1998, Mendis was named in Galle's squad the 2018 SLC T20 League.
-He was the leading run-scorer for Galle in the tournament, with 182 runs in six matches.
+In the following month, he was also named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.
+In August 2018, Mendis was named to Galle's squad for the 2018 SLC T20 League.
+He was the leading run-scorer for Galle in the tournament, where he scored 182 runs in six matches.
 In March 2019, he was named in Galle's squad for the 2019 Super Provincial One Day Tournament.

-During the 2019–20 Premier League Tournament, Mendis scored 139 against Ragama Cricket Club, and the match was won by an innings and 125 runs.
-Mendis scored his maiden first-class double century against Nondescripts Cricket Club.
-His unbeaten double century helped to draw the match.
-In the final match against Chilaw Marians Cricket Club, Mendis scored another century, with 157 runs.
+During the 2019–20 Premier League Tournament, Mendis scored 139 against Ragama Cricket Club, where Colombo Cricket Club won the match by an innings and 125 runs.
+In 2020, Mendis scored his maiden first-class double-century against Nondescripts Cricket Club and helped to draw the match.
+In the final match against Chilaw Marians Cricket Club, Mendis scored another century, with 157 runs, where the match ended in a draw.

+Franchise cricket

 In October 2020, Mendis was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Galle Gladiators for the third edition of the Lanka Premier League.

-On 7th February 2023, in SA20 against Paarl Royals, Mendis scored 80 runs from 41 deliveries hitting 8 boundaries and four sixes.
-Due to his knock Pretoria Capitals won the match by 59 runs and Mendis won player of the match award.
+On 7 February 2023, Mendis was signed to Pretoria Capitals in the SA20 cricket tournament in South Africa.
+Against Paarl Royals, he scored 80 runs from 41 deliveries hitting 8 boundaries and four sixes, where Capitals won the match by 59 runs and Mendis won the player of the match award.